 Along the side, you will see four special figures behind glass.
 These are unusual figures in both their detail and their stances.

 The General is a large chap, standing at 2m and wears special feathers in his cap.
-These represent hose of a special kind of partridge known for its aggression.
+These represent those of a special kind of partridge known for its aggression.
 They fight to the death!

 The cavalrymen, leading his horse is interesting as Qin Shi Huang was one of the first major rulers in this area of the world to appreciate the flexibility of horseback warfare.
 Horses can go where chariots cannot so he massively increased his calvary.